Benchmark Rate in Argentina

 Argentina - Benchmark Rate

-In a press conference held on 26 September, Guido Sandleris, the newly appointed governor of the Central Bank of Argentina (Banco Central de la República Argentina, BCRA), announced a drastic shift in monetary policy, in an attempt to rein in runaway inflation and curb heightened FX volatility.
-Starting 1 October, the Bank will abandon its inflation targeting regime to adopt a rigid monetary rule which consists of keeping the monetary base unchanged from its current level through June 2019.
+At its latest meeting held on 2 January, the Central Bank of Argentina (Banco Central de la República Argentina, BCRA) announced it will meet the 0% monetary base growth target in January and could surpass its goal in February and March.
+Starting 1 October, as stipulated in the standby agreement with the IMF, the Bank abandoned its previous inflation targeting regime to adopt a rigid monetary rule which consists of keeping the monetary base unchanged until June 2019.
 The new monetary rule thus sets a 0% monthly growth for the monetary base, defined as currency in circulation plus reserve requirements.
-According to press reports, Luis Caputo, the previous governor of the Central Bank, resigned after advocating greater intervention in the FX market to curb the depreciation of the peso, which was opposed by the IMF.

 Argentina - Benchmark Rate Data